 vtp = 75.1853 vtn = -162.4723

-The time-frequency representation of micro-Doppler can reveal more information.
-The following code constructs a time-frequency representation in the detected target range bin.
+The time-frequency representation of micro-Doppler effects can reveal more information.
+This code constructs a time-frequency representation in the detected target range bin.

 mf = phased.MatchedFilter('Coefficients',mfcoeff); ymf = mf(y); [~,ridx] = max(sum(abs(ymf),2)); % detection via peak finding along range pspectrum(ymf(ridx,:),prf,'spectrogram')

 The figure shows the micro-Doppler modulation caused by blade tips around a constant Doppler shift.
 The image suggests that each blade tip introduces a sinusoid-like Doppler modulation.
-As noted in the figure, within each period of the sinusoid, there are three extra sinusoids appearing at equal distance.
-This suggests that the helicopter is equipped with four equally spaced blades.
+As noted in the figure below, within each period of the sinusoid, there are three extra sinusoids appearing at equal distance.
+This appearance suggests that the helicopter is equipped with four equally spaced blades.

 hanno = helperAnnotateMicroDopplerSpectrogram(gcf);

-In addition to the number of blades, it can also be read from the image that the period of each sinusoid, Tr, is about 250 ms. This means that it takes 250 ms for a blade to return to its original position, which in turn suggests that the angular speed of the helicopter is about 4 revolutions per second, matching the simulation parameter.
+In addition to the number of blades, the image also shows that the period of each sinusoid, Tr, is about 250 ms. This value means that a blade returns to its original position after 250 ms. In this case, the angular speed of the helicopter is about 4 revolutions per second, which matches the simulation parameter.

 Tp = 250e-3; bladerate_est = 1/Tp